Finite-Difference Solution Ansatz approach in Least-Squares Monte Carlo: Conclusion

 \section{Conclusion}

 In this manuscript, we presented a novel regression based approach for American-style option pricing.
 The formulism is to construct the ansatz to be regressed on using the 1D FD solution obtained from a backward PDE solver.
-Theoretical model-independent analysis indicates that the most effective least-square error reduction can be obtained by choosing a 1D payoff process with highest correlation against the original one.
-Effective dimension reduction methodologies to arrive at the 1D auxiliary process have also been discussed throughout various model settings, ranging from local volatility, to stochastic volatility (Heston model).
+Theoretical analysis indicates that the most effective error reduction can be obtained by choosing a 1D payoff process with highest correlation against the original one.
+Effective dimension reduction methodologies to arrive at the 1D auxiliary process have also been discussed throughout various model settings, ranging from local volatility to stochastic volatility (Heston model).
 Under this wide range of processes, numerical tests on Bermudan options and WIC indicate that FD-LSM produces accurate option prices benchmarking against FD-based full PDE approach in low dimensions ($d\leq 2$), and consistently overshadows classical LSM under high dimensions (up to 50).
 By stressing the market and contractual parameters, we showed that the combination of the ad-hoc FD-based ansatz and perturbational monomials as regressors, gives rise to stable results especially with exercise frontiers far away from the ATM region.
-At the same time, there has not been noticeable degradation in terms of the computational efficiency with the additional calculation in PDE solver and spline interpolation.
+At the same time, there has not been noticeable degradation in terms of the computational efficiency with the additional calculation in PDE solver and spline interpolation; the increase in runtime is primarily single-digit percentage, and only reaches low double digits in exceptional cases, see e.g. the last column of Tab.\ref{tab:icpv5dlocalvol}.
 This effective and efficient method can be implemented as a generic framework for pricing and risk management on structure derivative products with American-style exercise features.
 Going beyond option pricing, since LSM is also widely used to approximate the future exposure for products that cannot be valued analytically in the context of XVA, the new method is applicable there for the sake of accuracy and numerical stability.